 Or even better, if you can adopt vegetarian eating habits then you would save much more, simply because the meat and meat products are expensive.

-In 1940s homemaking, meat was a tiny part of many meals, given to adults who worked physically hard.
+In 1940s frugal living and homemaking, meat was a tiny part of many meals, given to adults who worked physically hard.
 Potatoes and bread were the mainstay of old fashioned frugal recipes.
 Because they were cheap.

 But if you worry that your daily protein consumption will decline, think again; because items like beans, broccoli, and pulses can be really good make-shift sources of protein.

-Switching to the generic or value brands is one of my best frugal homemaker tips I can give you.
+Switching to the generic or store brands is one of my best frugal homemaker tips I can give you.
 I saved so much money by focusing on generic and value brands!

 3. Start meal planning